kubernetes-sigs/external-dns/docs/tutorials/oracle.md

 Allow dynamic-group <dynamic-group-name> to manage dns in compartment id <target-compartment-OCID>
 ```

-You'll also need to add the `--oci-instance-principals=true` flag to enable
+You'll also need to add the `--oci-auth-instance-principal` flag to enable
 this type of authentication.
 Finally, you'll need to add the
 `--oci-compartment-ocid=ocid1.compartment.oc1...` flag to provide the OCID of
 the compartment containing the zone to be managed.